RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/04-NUM.md

 <sup>31</sup> But your little ones, which ye said should be a prey, them will I bring in, and they shall know the land which ye have despised.
 <sup>32</sup> But [as for] you, your carcases, they shall fall in this wilderness.
 <sup>33</sup> And your children shall wander in the wilderness forty years, and bear your whoredoms, until your carcases be wasted in the wilderness.
-<sup>34</sup> After the number of the days in which ye searched the land, [even] forty days, each day for a year , shall ye bear your iniquities, [even] forty years, and ye shall know my breach of promise.
+<sup>34</sup> After the number of the days in which ye searched the land, [even] forty days, each day for a year, shall ye bear your iniquities, [even] forty years, and ye shall know my breach of promise.
 <sup>35</sup> I the LORD have said, I will surely do it unto all this evil congregation, that are gathered together against me: in this wilderness they shall be consumed, and there they shall die.
 <sup>36</sup> And the men, which Moses sent to search the land, who returned, and made all the congregation to murmur (8675) against him, by bringing up a slander upon the land,
 <sup>37</sup> Even those men that did bring up the evil report upon the land, died by the plague before the LORD.